jacktran5665/jacktran5665/README.md

 ### Hey, I'm Jack :) I bring a passion for creating **ethical AI that solves real-worlds problems** (not just cool tech, but technology that respects people)

 ## `Top Projects`
-Right now, I’m focused on projects that explore how AI can connect with humans:
+Right now, I’m focused on projects that explore how AI can connect with humans..
+These are the following:
 | Project | Description |
 |--------|------------|
 | PixelBobAI | Reads messages & responds empathetically |